Eddy114514/SYDP-Project/README.md

 INSTRUCTION ENTITLED "VScode tutorial Run.pdf" TO \
 Run the Program.

-You can see that there is an design example in the file, use it as your canoe shape standard if you want.
+You can see that there is a design example in the file, use it as your canoe shape standard if you want.

 It contains 7 mian code file, which are:\